oneero/SimpleUnityAR/README.md

 - Built for iOS with XCode 14.2.
 - Tested on iPhone 11 Pro Max with iOS 16.2.

+### Building and testing
+1. Open the project in Unity 2021.3.18.
+2. Check File > Build Settings to make sure iOS is selected.
+3. Build and Run will then produce and open an XCode project.

+To build and test the app on your iOS device, you will need to configure signing in XCode.
+You can read more about the process [here](https://learn.unity.com/tutorial/publishing-for-ios#).

+Building for Android requires installing and configuring the AR Core package in the Unity package manager.
+This has not been tested.

 ## Application structure

 The overall structure of the project follows the MVC pattern: